diellidemjaha/Hostelator/README.md

 # Hostelator

 Hostelator is a web application project designed to simplify hostel management.
 It provides a user-friendly interface for managing various aspects of hostels, including authentication, user profiles, apartment showcase, price calculation, earnings tracking, Google Maps integration, and reviews/comments.
+The application is in its initial state and proggressions towards completion are made each and every day.
+Stay tuned for the finalisation of the app.

 ## Features